jennyweb/Demonstratoren/README.md

 # Demonstrator projects of Jennifer Weber
-- The folder [Simulation](https://github.com/jennyweb/Demonstratoren/tree/main/Simulation) contains an example of a physical simulation in which heat transfer phenomona are modelled.
+- The folder [Simulation](https://github.com/jennyweb/Demonstratoren/tree/main/Simulation) contains an example of a physical simulation in which heat transfer phenomena are modelled.
 This example describes are stone heating up while sitting in a fire.

 ![Evolution of temperature over time](Simulation/ReadMeVisualization/result-temperature.gif)